promptc3/circuitClub/api/README.md

 ## Links for getting json API
 	1. `cd api/`
 	2. `rails routes`
-Discard the one starting with /admin/
+	3. Discard the one starting with /admin/
-	3. for getting json use */:id.json or */index.json format
+	4. For getting json use */:id.json or */index.json format

 Version and Dependencies: